top of page

 Photo of Paul de Prenter

 I want to go as far as I can in motorsport, concentrating on competing in the various levels of the sport – starting in a lower tier and competing in the Bmw Racing Cup and later tackle higher series like the Porsche Super Cup.
-I want to become a high-performance driver who will always seek to maximize performance and learn every time in each race I drive.
+I want to become a high-performing driver who will always seek to maximize performance and learn every time in each race I drive.
 In the course of achieving this, I will still expand my brand, expand my network, and get sponsors who understand my zeal and ambition in the motorsport sector.

 bottom of page